crackcell/hpipe/README.md

 It is useful in many production scenarios such as offline data processing of click-through-rate prediction for online advertising.

+## Features

+- Integrate various types of jobs into a uniformed workflow.
+- Job status tracking mechanism: record job status and auto-resume from break point.
+- Workflow descriptive language based on [Graphviz](http://graphviz.org/) being easy to edit and visualization..

 ## Quick Start

 1. Compile